katietarng/ForgetMeNot/README.md

 ## <a name="credits"></a>Credits

-Credits to [Spoonacular's API](https://spoonacular.com/) for providing recipe information and [King Arthur Flour](http://www.kingarthurflour.com/learn/ingredient-weight-chart.html) for ingredient volume to weight conversions.
+* Credits to [Spoonacular's API](https://spoonacular.com/) for providing recipe information
+* Credits to [King Arthur Flour](http://www.kingarthurflour.com/learn/ingredient-weight-chart.html) for ingredient volume to weight conversions.